 - Australia has the highest melanoma rates in the world.
 It is expected that 16,000 people will be diagnosed with melanoma this year.
 That means one person is told they have melanoma every 30 minutes.

 - Melanoma is the most deadly form of skin cancer.
 It is estimated 1300 people will die from melanoma in Australia this year.

 - Melanoma is the most common cancer affecting 20 to 39-year-old Australians.

 - Melanoma is the third most common cancer in Australian men, after prostate and colorectal cancer.

 - Melanoma is the third most common cancer in Australian women, after breast and colorectal cancer.

 Research is making a difference

-majorbreakthrough by tripling the life expectancy for some advanced melanoma patients.
+majorbreakthrough by tripling the life expectancy for over 50% of advanced melanoma patients.
 However many others are not responding to new treatments and further research is vital.